Archive

 int x; static int *p=&x; void f(int n) { int *q = &n; if (memcmp (&p, &q, sizeof p) == 0) *p = 0; p = &n; // assign an address that will soon cease to exist. } // Lifetime of pointed to object, n, terminates here int main(void) { f(1); // after this call, p has an indeterminate value f(2); } |

-has an indeterminate value after any call to f
+the pointer p has an indeterminate value after any call to f returns.

 One proposal to include provenance contains substantial changes to existing word in the C Standard.
 The rationale for is proposals looks more like a desire to change wording to make things clearer for those making the change, than a desire to address DR 260.
 Everybody thinks their proposed changes make the wording clearer (including yours truly), such claims are just marketing puff (and self-delusion); confirmation from the results of an A/B test would add substance to such claims.